Important

 This is just general information, not legal advice.
 If you need legal advice about your specific situation, we urge you to find a lawyer who can help you.

-If you are being sexually harassed at work, there are two main types of law in Canada that apply to you.
+If you are being sexually harassed at work in Canada, there are two main types of laws that apply to you.

 1. employment and labour laws, designed to protect workers